ankan-manna/Cloud-Computing/ST3.md

 1. Go to Lambda → Select Function → Add Trigger.
 2. For Producer: Select Kinesis.
 3. For Consumer: Select S3 bucket or another destination.

 ---
 ***

-# AWS Lambda

-## 1. Overview: What, Where, and Why

-- **Problem it solves**: Runs code without provisioning or managing servers.
-- **Where it's used**: Event-driven applications, microservices, serverless backend processing.
-- **Why use it**: Automatically scales, integrates with other AWS services, and reduces operational overhead.

-## 2. Steps to Set Up

-1. Navigate to AWS Lambda → Click **Create Function**.
-2. Choose author from scratch / container / blueprint.
-3. Enter Function Name and select Runtime (e.g., Node.js 18.x).
-4. Configure permissions:
-   - Create or choose an IAM role.
-   - Attach permissions like access to S3, CloudWatch, Kinesis.
-5. Write or paste your code → Click **Deploy**.
-6. **Create Function URL** (optional):
-   - Go to function → Function URL → Create.
-   - Click the URL to test.
-7. Set Environment Variables (if needed).
-8. Add Trigger:
-   - E.g., S3: Create bucket → Lambda → Add Trigger → Select S3 bucket.
-   - E.g., Kinesis: Create Data Stream → Add as Trigger.

-## 3. Output
-The Lambda function processes data and sends the output to configured destination (e.g., S3, CloudWatch).

----
-***